Habibi: Vol. 3 Nos. 3 & 4 (1976); Vol 17, No. 3 (1999)

 At one point, I added an Indian katak dance, which combined the Arabic and Indian foot dance with spoken bols.
 However, a great male katak dancer, Chitras Das, had recently arrived in the United States and was teaching at the Ali Akbar School of Music.
 When I saw him perform, I decided that out of respect for his genius I would never attempt to present another watered-down katak dance when his talent and training were so readily available.

 In 1973, I completed research on the role of the male dancer in Middle Eastern dance, and the first Moroccan tray dancer was introduced to the United States in our show.
-The dance was inspired by stories, as well as the photo of the venerable, distinguished, calm and capable looking gentleman from the Time-Life book on Moroccan cooking.
+The dance was inspired by stories, as well as the photo of the venerable, distinguished, calm, and capable-looking gentleman from the Time-Life book on Moroccan cooking.

 The abdominal dancers breathed life into the paintings of Jean-Auguste-Dominique Ingre, dancing in one spot as dancers did without picking up their feet.
 Only the pelvic area danced, and the face was ivory, with no expression.
 Were they human, or statues?